 Tara Rubin, C.S.A.

 Tara Rubin, C.S.A. has been casting at Yale Rep since 2004.
-Selected Broadway/National Tours: Six, Ain’t Too Proud, King Kong, Summer: The Donna Summer Musical, The Band’s Visit, Prince of Broadway, Indecent, Bandstand, Sunset Boulevard, Miss Saigon, Dear Evan Hansen, A Bronx Tale, Cats, Falsettos, Disaster!, School of Rock, Les Misérables, The Heiress, The Phantom of the Opera, Billy Elliot, Shrek, Spamalot, The 25th Annual Putnam County Spelling Bee, The Producers, Mamma Mia!, Jersey Boys.
+Selected Broadway/National Tours: KPOP, Mr. Saturday Night, Six, Ain’t Too Proud, King Kong, The Band’s Visit, Prince of Broadway, Indecent, Bandstand, Sunset Boulevard, Miss Saigon, Dear Evan Hansen, A Bronx Tale, Cats, Falsettos, School of Rock, Les Misérables, The Heiress, The Phantom of the Opera, Billy Elliot, Shrek, Spamalot, The 25th Annual Putnam County Spelling Bee, The Producers, Mamma Mia!, Jersey Boys.
 Off-Broadway: Gloria: A Life, Smokey Joe’s Café, Jersey Boys, Here Lies Love.
 Regional: Paper Mill Playhouse, La Jolla Playhouse, The Old Globe, Bucks County Playhouse, Westport Country Playhouse.
 Film: Billy Crystal’s Here Today. tararubincasting.com

 Vanjah Alexander is a Harlem NYC born and raised Black Queer Artist.
 Vanjah started his musical education at the Choir Academy of Harlem, school of the world-renowned Boys Choir of Harlem.
 With the BCH he traveled the world singing everything from classical repertoire to jazz, R&B, and gospel.
 Vanjah attended The Ohio State University and studied Vocal Performance.
 He has performed at regional theatres including Weathervane Playhouse (Reynoldsburg, Ohio), The Barn Theatre (Augusta, Michigan), and The MUNY (St. Louis, Missouri).
 He toured with The Gershwin’s Porgy and Bess First National Tour.
 Vanjah has been working as Associate Producer for Radial Park (Astoria).
 He is super excited to make and leave a mark in theater, specifically with casting.
 He wants to help theater and film to reflect the world we live in with a genuine and honest perspective.
 Thank you to all the folks at Yale Repertory Theatre and especially to Tara Rubin.